 Bradley has lengthy experience at the pre-trial, trial, and appellate level on both sides of the lecturn.
 He has provided integral research and work product as the exclusive law clerk to the D.C.
 Public Defender's Forensic Practice Group.
 There, he grappled with complex evidentiary issues both in limine and during trial.
 His team handled any case which required expertise in a wide range of forensic disciplines including, but not limited to: forensic pathology, ballistics, tool-mark analysis, cell phone drive testing, biomechanical engineering, and physics.
 Further, Bradley was a contributing author in the Public Defender's Amicus Curiae brief to the D.C.
 Court of Appeals concerning Daubert versus Frye regimes for qualifying expert witnesses.
 See Murray v.
 Motorola Inc., No. 14-DAN-18 (D.C.) (en banc).

-Currently, Bradley serves at the pleasure of the elected 10th Judicial District Attorney for the State of Colorado as a Deputy DA.
-He manages between 500 and 600 cases at any given time.
-Bradley litigates a wide variety of cases and charges misdemeanors and felonies.
+Bradley returned to criminal law at the pleasure of the elected 10th Judicial District Attorney for the State of Colorado as a Deputy DA.
+There, he managed between 800 and 1400 cases at any given time, litigated a wide variety of misdeanor and felony cases, charged his own cases, assisted with training at the police academy, and worked with the bench to secure night service warrants.
+Bradley currently serves as an Assistant Prosecutor for the City of Seattle.

 Prior to relocating to the east coast, Bradley worked with the Appellate Division of the Los Angeles District Attorney's Office.
 There, he provided extensive support to both the Habeas Litigation Unit and numerous practitioners at various stages of Appeal.
 He drafted and filed multiple Returns in response to Petitions for Writs of Habeas Corpus, Informal Responses, Supplemental Briefs, and Respondent Briefs.
 He is well-versed in vehicles of collateral attack at the state-level as well as interlocutory review.